germanoeich/siftail/README.md

 - Go 1.22+
 - For Docker mode: Docker daemon access (socket permissions apply)

+## Clipboard support

+The copy action uses the system clipboard.
+In terminal environments without native clipboard integration you need one of the common helpers installed: `xsel`, `xclip`, `wl-clipboard`, or `termux-clipboard`.
+If none of these tools are available the copy functionality is disabled.

 ## Notes on terminal control sequences

 Some tools (e.g., build/code generators) emit dynamic terminal control sequences to